Table of Contents

 Alkaline Soil pH

-a common issue we have here in the Sonoran Desert It's soil that is highly alkaline.
-In Southern Arizona, our soil is often at a pH of 8.0, 8.5, or even higher.
+This is common where I live in the Sonoran Desert in Southern Arizona.
+Our soil is often at a pH of 8.0, 8.5, or occasionally even higher.

 What Plants Like Alkaline Soil?